jaspertc-cheanue/notes/README.md

 - "Today's programming wisdom is to remember that code is read far more often than it's written.
 Strive for clarity and maintainability in your work, as the person who benefits the most from well-structured, easily understandable code might be you, six months from now."

 In essence, this means that while writing efficient and functional code is important, a programmer's focus should also be on writing clean, readable, and self-explanatory code that can be easily understood and maintained by others (and even themselves at a later date).
 This approach reduces debugging time, facilitates collaboration, and ensures the longevity of your software projects.

+# 2024-03-03
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial for success.
+Make a plan for your day, week, or even month, depending on your project.
+Planning ahead will allow you time to think about potential issues and challenges, so you're better prepared to tackle them.
+It will also help to keep you focused and on track with your goals.
+ -- 212个词